-Other commons sources of exposure are dental sealants, the lids of some types of mason jars, baby formula cans, bottles, nipples, pacifiers, and thermal paper such as cash register receipts.
+Other commons sources of exposure are tooth sealants, the lids of some types of mason jars, baby formula cans, bottles, nipples, pacifiers, and thermal paper such as cash register receipts.

 Epoxy resin containing BPA is often used to coat the inside of water supply pipes as well.

 A National Health and Nutrition Examination Survey from 2003-2004 revealed that 93% of Americans six years and older had detectable levels of estrogen-mimicking BPA in their urine.
 (1)

 The National Toxicology Program (NTP) warns consumers that studies of the impact of BPA on human biology provide a reason for concern about the potential effects of exposure on the brain, breast, and prostate gland of fetuses, infants, and children.

 Impacts on the development of these organs could hasten puberty (raising the risk of cancer in adulthood) and negatively affect behavior that manifests in some as hyperactivity.
 (2)

 Over the past decade, manufacturers have slowly changed their industrial methods to exclude BPA.

 This gave rise to a new host of marketing buzzwords aimed at catching the consumer’s eye and improving brand trust.

 You can see in the picture above that “Non-BPA Lining” stamped on organic canned foods is one such approach.